 Alaska's gold prospecting laws are fairly lax.
 This is one reason why so many prospectors venture to the state.
-Panning doesn't require a permit in Alaska.
-Unlike in many other states, the use of a sluice box doesn't require a permit either.
+Panning doesn't require a permit and neither does a sluice box.
+In the national parks, only a gold pan is allowed.

 When prospecting in Alaska you need to be careful not to disturb historic sites.
 Otherwise you can be put you in violation of the Federal Antiquities Act.
 Normally this law extends only to properties that are over 100 years old, but authorities in Alaska take the Federal Antiquities Act seriously.
 The State has been known to pursue those who disturb sites less than 100 years old if they are considered "historically significant".